Kevin Durant Trade Destinations: Suns, Heat Among Favorites to Land Star

-Kevin Durant trade destinations: Suns, Heat among favorites to land star originally appeared on NBC Sports Chicago
+Kevin Durant trade destinations: Suns, Heat among favorites to land star originally appeared on NBC Sports Washington

 The NBA world is in shambles.
 In other words, it’s the offseason.